 A STA can request an NDP Paging TWT by sending an NDP Paging Request as described in this clause.

-The setup procedure follows the protocol described in clause 9.32f.4 (TWT Grouping), unless otherwise described in this clause.
+The setup procedure follows the protocol described in clause 9.32f.1 (TWT overview), unless otherwise described in this clause.

 A non-AP STA sending an NDP Paging Request to a NDP Paging Responder STA, shall set the P-ID field to one of the partial AIDs assigned to the STA (see 9.17b).

+An AP sending an NDP Paging Request to a NDP Paging Responder should set the P-ID field of the NDP Paging Request to the Partial BSSID.

 Upon receiving an NDP Paging Request, the recipient STA shall respond with an NDP Paging Response with an NDP Paging Field defined as follows:

 The P-ID should be set to the same value as the P-ID field in the NDP Paging Request.